 2. Check attic insulation.
 Winter or summer, insulation does the most good when it’s overhead, so start with the attic.
 First, do you have insulation?
 If the insulation you see covers the tops of the joists by several inches, you probably have enough.
 If the insulation is only even with the tops of the joists, you probably need to add insulation.

 3. Check wall insulation.
 Remove electrical outlet covers to see if your wall contains insulation.
+Installing spray foam insulation is easy to do and can dramatically improve a building or home’s energy efficiency and thermal resistance.
 Shut off power to the receptacle before probing beside the electrical box with a wooden paint stirrer.
 Check some switch boxes as well.
 Their higher wall location lets you see if blown-in insulation has settled.

 5. Inspect exposed ducts.
 Look for obvious holes and whether joints are sealed.
 Heating, ventilation, and cooling (HVAC) ducts are made of thin metal and easily conduct heat.
 Consider insulating them.
 Uninsulated or poorly insulated ducts in unconditioned spaces can lose 10% to 30% of the energy used to heat and cool your home.